anirudh-modi/JS-essentials/ES2015/Destructuring/main.md

 console.log(x7, x8);            // 1 [{a : 3}, 4]
 ````

-> You can see how I am destructuring the same array multiple times, this can be done in a much easire way and that too in a single destructuring, know an 'Reapeated assignment', which we will se very soon.

 Now, We are again not limited to using `array` within `object`, and vice versa, we can destructure an even more complex data, let's look at an example to see.

 ````javascript